 The victim could be an individual, a business or a community group.

-We will confirm receipt of your Community Trigger request within 3 working days of your submission.
+We will confirm we have received your community trigger request within three working days

-Your case will assessed initially by a panel including Waverley Borough Council, Surrey Police, Surrey County Council and where appropriate a Housing Provider.
+A panel will assess your case.
+It will include representatives from Waverley Borough Council, Surrey Police, Surrey County Council and where appropriate, a housing provider.

-The Community Safety Officer will outline a timescale for a full response within 25 working days from the receipt of the Community Trigger.
+The Community Safety Officer will outline a timescale for a full response within 25 working days.

-The decision to accept or reject a Community Trigger will be fed back to the victim with a clear explanation of the reason for the decision.
+We will contact you with our decision to accept or reject your community trigger, with a clear explanation of the reason for the decision.

-If the Community Trigger threshold is met, the panel will agree how the case review will be carried out.
+If the community trigger threshold is met, the panel will agree how to proceed.
 This could include referring the case to the Community Incident Action group (CIAG) or the Joint Action Group (JAG).

-A response will be sent to the victim detailing what will happen and will provide an action plan explaining how the CIAG or JAG will attempt to resolve the Antisocial behaviour (ASB).
+We will send you an action plan explaining how the CIAG or JAG will attempt to resolve the anti-social behaviour (ASB).

 Find out more

 The Community Trigger was introduced by the Anti-Social Behaviour Crime and Policing Act 2014.